danyk20/CMS_DAQ_simulation/README.md

     2. stop itself
 ### POST /notifications
 - update parent about current state
+- automatically triggered in case of changing state
 - it is propagated from origin to root node
   - update each node on the way
 - parameters: